Getting Started

 server/api/claude-chat.ts

-import { AnthropicStream, StreamingTextResponse } from '@ai-sdk/edge'
+import { createAnthropic } from '@ai-sdk/anthropic'

-const anthropic = new Anthropic({
+const anthropic = createAnthropic({

 })